streamlink/streamlink/docs/cli.rst

 .. cmdoption:: --stream-priority priorities

+    Only the stream types in this list will be available.
-    When there are multiple streams with the same name but different streaming types, these priorities will be used.
-Should be specified as a comma-delimited list, default is **rtmp,hls,hds,http,akamaihd**
+    The priority order will be used to separate streams when there are multiple streams with the same name and different stream types.Should be specified as a comma- delimited list, default is **rtmp,hls,hds,http,akamaihd**

 .. cmdoption:: --jtv-cookie cookie